LuisSic/shopgt/README.md

 # Shopgt Microservices

-This is a e-commerce where you can signin with your Facebook and Google account.
+This is an e-commerce web page where you can signin with your Facebook and Google account.
 You can buy your items with your Debit and Credit card.

 ### What technologies I used?